 • Mapping logic treats any of the names for a metric or property as referring to that same metric or property in OpenTelemetry, without tracking versions.

 For example, if you track CPU utilization for your Kubernetes pod, your analytics can use the kubernetes.container_cpu_limit value.
 In that case, the mapping service updates your existing queries to include both legacy semantics and new semantics (such as k8s.container.cpu_limit) joined by an OR clause.
-The Mapping Service creates equivalencies between your Smart Agent and OTel metric names.

-Obtain the transition mapping report πŸ”—
+Obtain the migration impact report πŸ”—

-The mapping impact report also tells you where to find whatever subset of your content calls functions with Smart Agent names, so that you can update that content either by hand or programmatically to complete your transition to open telemetry.
+The migration impact report also tells you where to find whatever subset of your content calls functions with Smart Agent names, so that you can update that content either by hand or programmatically to complete your transition to open telemetry.

 1. Log in to Splunk Observability Cloud.

-4. Select the OpenTelemetry Migration tab.
+5. Select the OpenTelemetry Migration tab.

-5. Click Download to open the report as a comma-separated values file.
+6. Select Download to open the report as a comma-separated values file.

 What is flagged for update in translation πŸ”—